fikte/calendar-period-week-notes/README.md

 <img width="797" height="882" alt="image" src="https://github.com/user-attachments/assets/63015011-b52f-462c-a945-e1d838aee2ed" />
 <img width="380" height="748" alt="image" src="https://github.com/user-attachments/assets/ddffdc98-9323-4831-885c-4b12b2c52113" />

-_COMMING SOON IN v1.2.6: The Themes settings tab provides the ability to view different themes in light and dark app appearances and then apply with one click.
+_The Themes settings tab provides the ability to view different themes in light and dark app appearances and then apply with one click.
 Navigate up and down the different themes with the arrow keys and left / right to toggle between light and dark appearance._

 <img width="1194" height="656" alt="image" src="https://github.com/user-attachments/assets/14722219-a54a-4928-8c84-c92a1364d261" />

 _Some of the available themes._

 ---